luciotato/LiteScript/README.md

 It's very useful to have syntax coloring to try a new language.
 This is what I use:

-- OS: Linux, Debian, with KDE / or the linux distro that pleases you
+- OS: Linux, Debian with KDE / or the linux distro that pleases you
 - node.js >= 0.10
 - [Sublime Text 2](http://www.sublimetext.com/2) - Higly recommended
 - [LiteScript tmLanguage](/extras/sublime) for Sublime Text.
-- A custom theme for Sublime Text ["Lite Dark"](/extras/sublime) based on "Soda Dark".
+- A custom theme for Sublime Text ["Lite Day/Night"](/extras/sublime) based on "Soda Dark".
 - A very simple Sublime "build system" (Ctrl-B)
 ```
 {